 - significant investment in the physical and digital resources used by students to further learning, including the remodelled Library to facilitate a range of learning styles

-To find out more about Aspire Engage can help drive student engagement, please contact, David Fox, HE Partnerships Director on
+To find out more about Aspire Engage can help drive student engagement, please contact, Matt Fooks, Group Board - Executive Assistant on